 How Does Deferring a Loan Affect My Credit Score?

-An unexpected layoff or a job loss can make keeping up with debt payments more challenging.
+If you get laid off or lose a job, keeping up with debt payments can become more challenging.
 When your budget is stretched thin, having the option to pause payments on credit cards, car loans, or other debts may be appealing.
+But taking a break this way can impact your credit rating.
+Read on to learn more about this and your options.

 Does Deferring a Payment Hurt Credit?

-Here’s the good news: deferring loan payments does not directly affect your credit scores.
+Here’s the good news: Deferring loan payments does not directly affect your credit scores.
 In fact, if you’re having trouble making payments, it can be a good idea to defer your loans until you get on solid financial footing.
-Lenders will report that they’ve paused payments to the credit bureaus, and this will appear on your credit report, but it will not hurt your score.
+Lenders will report that they’ve paused payments to the credit bureaus (Equifax®, Experian®, and TransUnion®), and this will appear on your credit report, but it will not hurt your score.

 That said, deferring your loans can have other consequences for your finances.
 For example, depending on the type of loan, it may continue to accrue interest while it’s deferred.
 That means you’ll end up paying more money in the long run.
 However, if deferring your loans means you will avoid defaulting, paying late fees, and hurting your credit score, the extra interest may still be worth it.